 Wanna see a whole shindig?
 Are you *also* a visual learner?
-I get it- there’s so many amazing places on earth (and even just in Moab!) that it can be tough to pick just one place to elope.
-So here ya go: an epic as hell two day elopement to see from start to end.
+I get it- there are a gazillion incredible places in this world (and even just in Moab!) that it can be tough to pick just one place to elope.
+So here ya go: an epic as hell two day elopement to see from beginning to end.

 If you want to hear more about how to elope in a national park, this is the blog post for you!
 And if you’re looking for some other national park inspiration, check out this yosemite elopement planning guide!